 - 1. Competitors must be divided into groups of 10 or less. - 2.
-Preliminaries: Eight (8) times down the mat.
-Running down the mat does not constitute a pass down the mat.
-Finals: Six (6) Passes.
+Preliminaries: One run down mat.
+Four (4) passes with one routine per pass.
+Running down the mat does not constitute a pass down the mat. - 3.
+Finals: One run down mat.
+Two (2) passes with one routine per pass.
 Running down the mat does not constitute a pass down the mat.